-FSA is organized, and shall be operated exclusively for the purpose of supporting the State University of New York at Stony Brook (“University”), an educational corporation created by state law as a public institution of higher education.
+A. FSA is organized, and shall be operated exclusively for the purpose of supporting the State University of New York at Stony Brook (“University”), an educational corporation created by state law as a public institution of higher education.

 ARTICLE III: Membership

 ARTICLE IV: Board of Directors